The Art of Science Fellowship

 No scientific background required!
-We have assembled a mentoring team including Megan Filbin (Metro State), Catherine Musselman (CU Anschutz), and John Rinn (CU Boulder).
-Art of science fellows will meet with the mentoring team twice a month for 1 year.
+We have assembled a mentoring team including Anil Rao (Metro State), Megan Lazorski (Metro State), Megan Filbin (Metro State), Catherine Musselman (CU Anschutz), and John Rinn (CU Boulder).
+Art of science fellows will meet with the mentoring team once a month for one year.
 The goal of the mentoring committee is to teach science in an accessible and inquisition-based manner.
 Moreover, the committee will seek other faculty members to further expand the dimensions of scientific learning and in turn the expression of the learned science.

 (i) Written/Spoken Scientific Art.

 (ii) Visual Art.

 * These categories are purposefully vague as we encourage all artistic talents to apply!

 The two Art of Science fellows will work with the faculty mentoring committee (monthly) to explore a scientific topic(s) of their choosing.
 The mentoring committee will help the fellow further explore possible career opportunities during the fellowship.
 We aim to facilitate, if relevant, possible new career paths that are often not typically advertised or known.

 Ultimately, the fellows’ art will be promoted and presented in a final presentation.

 Eligibility criteria: Applicants should be in their junior year or earlier.
 Applicants demonstrating financial need will be given priority.

 The deadline is March 30, 2022 please submit application materials to email@example.com.
 Fellows will be selected to start May 1, 2022.

 (I) Please submit a one-page proposal answering the following: